blewert/folio/public/posts/optimising-forest-algs.md

 ![pc on fire](https://media2.giphy.com/media/CZZFrvvfdaYcsOyyh0/giphy.webp?cid=dda24d502wjxy5goifkxd8jkhvjtyg4zm12fmemlqched3it&ep=v1_internal_gif_by_id&rid=giphy.webp&ct=g)

-*(Above) A visual depiction of burst-compiled ECS code parallelised via the job system.*
+*(Above) A visual depiction of burst-compiled ECS code running in parallel, thanks to the job system.*

 ## Job structure
 We have several jobs which enables the super fast simulation of virtual forestry by leveraging the ECS and spatial hashing.
 Although jobs are parallelised, their order and execution is synchronised carefully to ensure the correct functioning of our approach.
 For example, the spatial hashing job runs before most of the jobs which simulate individual trees.
 If this order was negated, things would go drastically wrong.